AsmaShoukat8/SWAT-Project-Website/README.md

 ## Disclaimer

-This website was originally designed and developed by the organization/company.
+This website was originally designed and developed by the XCL Organization.

 My role was to recreate the front-end interface for learning, practice, and skill development purposes.
 All project content, branding, images, and information belong to their respective owners.